mediafactory/DeuSu/README.md

-#### About the "code-cleanup" branch:

-This branch is an ongoing process to cleanup the codebase.

-This software evolved over more than 15 years and you will notice very different coding-styles between old and new parts of the code.

-I'm trying to cleanup this mess file-by-file to bring everything to the same level.
-This work began in late April 2015 and will probably take about 2-3 months.
-But given how much guesswork time-estimates are in software-development, it may take longer...

-**There is no guarantee that this branch will work during that time!!**
-**Use the master-branch instead if you want to be sure that it works.**

 ### DeuSu

 This is a web search-engine that can easily hold a few hundred million web-pages in its search-index.
 If you want to see what it can do, see https://deusu.org/

-The above website runs on an Intel i7-3770K with 32gb RAM and two 500gb SSDs.
+The above website runs on an Intel E3-1225 with 32gb RAM and two 500gb SSDs.
-The search-index on that site currently holds about 327 million WWW-pages.
+The search-index on that site currently holds about 1.08 billion WWW-pages.
-On average a query takes about 0.6 seconds.
+On average a query takes about 0.2 seconds.
 The transfer-speed from SSD into RAM is the limiting-factor for query-time.
 Even 600mb/s can be slow sometimes. :)

 The software was originally written in Delphi (=Pascal).
 The latest Delphi